The Las Vegas Sprint:

 LAS VEGAS, NV — New performance metrics from recent high-velocity marketing deployments in the Las Vegas Valley are challenging traditional views on brand visibility.
 Data indicates that by synchronizing digital billboard networks with proprietary visual frameworks, brands are now capable of achieving massive market saturation in under 48 hours.

-The "Las Vegas Sprint," a methodology utilized by local firm Creative Works Studios, recently demonstrated the power of this infrastructure, generating over 25,000 verified impressions across the valley's most high-traffic corridors, including the I-15 and the Tropicana interchange.
+The "Las Vegas Sprint," a methodology utilized by local firm Creative Works Studios (CWS), recently demonstrated the power of this infrastructure, achieving a 95.1% pacing efficiency and a $7.95 CPM across the valley's most high-traffic corridors, including the I-15 and the Tropicana interchange.

 1. High-Contrast Architecture in a Neon Economy